Price | Bid Increment |

 6. National Base Ball Museum and Hall of Fame info/guide booklet, 8 pages (GD).

 The Blanchard family kept each item meticulously in a black folder along with pictures, letters and paperwork from the ball’s time on display 1982-83 at the HOF museum.
-Copies of correspondence between Howard Talbot Jr. (former Director of HOF Museum) and Fletcher Blanchard are included, as is a signed letter of provenance from Scott Blanchard (Fletcher’s son).
-Full LOA from PSA/DNA.
+Copy of correspondence between Howard Talbot Jr. (former Director of HOF Museum) and Fletcher Blanchard is included along with letter of provenance from Scott Blanchard (Fletcher’s son).
+Full LOA from PSA/DNA for the autographs.

 Payment for your invoice must clear in full prior to shipping.
 All items will be shipped from SCP Auctions’ Laguna Niguel, CA office in the order that payments are received.
 Please allow up to three business days following clearance of payment for items to ship.
 All items will be shipped UPS/FedEx Ground unless you contact us to discuss an alternative shipping method.
 If you would like your items shipped in a different method, such as UPS/FedEx Next Day or UPSFedEx 2-Day, you must contact our Post Sale Services Manager Veronica Rodriguez by emailing customerservice@scpauctions.com to discuss alternative shipping instructions.
 Prior to bidding, please be aware of estimated shipping costs, especially for large or heavy lots.
 You may contact SCP Auctions for any shipping estimates lots you are bidding on or interested in bidding on.
 If you intend to pick up your items in person at the SCP Auctions office, please call us to schedule.
 Payment must clear prior to items being available for pick-up.